FranklinArruda/ddt-project-ca1/README.md

 ## Food Delivery System walkthrough

 ### Overview
-The Food Delivery Smart Contract is a decentralized application (DApp) built on the Ethereum blockchain.
+The Food Delivery Smart Contract is a decentralized application built on the Ethereum blockchain.
 It manages the ordering and delivery of food using Ethereum's smart contract functionality.

 ### Contract Features